 You just saved yourself a lot of time, or a lot of money, or both.

 Whether you’re paying someone to update your website or doing it yourself, you’re saving time and money by focusing on a single website.
 A good developer will also provide integration with social media so that content is automatically migrated to Facebook, Google+, and Twitter via RSS.

 You’re driving more revenue to your business with minimal effort.

 Even if you don’t do anything beyond consolidation, you’re still doing the business a big favor.
-More concentrated content means more keywords and more keywords means a greater potential to attract web traffic to your site.
+More concentrated content means more keywords, and more keywords mean a greater potential to attract web traffic to your site.